hernantz/blog/content/its-the-competition-stupid.md

 enabling ideas to be probed in competition with other alternatives.

 It's the competition, [stupid][2].

+[^3]: "There is a theory which states that if ever anyone discovers exactly
+      what the Universe is for and why it is here, it will instantly disappear and be replaced by something even more bizarre and inexplicable.
+      There is another theory which states that this has already happened."

+      ― Douglas Adams, [The Restaurant at the End of the Universe][3]

 [1]: https://www.linkedin.com/pulse/survive-game-business-needs-update-rules-tim-o-reilly "To survive, the game of business needs to update its rules"